 Helping them to build their environmental strategy

 L’Oréal has taken the same approach with regard to two other CDP programmes.
 The Group has encouraged its suppliers to join CDP’s Water Disclosure Project Supply Chain since its launch in 2013.
-84 suppliers participated in 2017.
-Elsewhere, in 2017 ten key suppliers of paper, palm oil and soy participated in the first edition of CDP’s Forest Disclosure Project Supply Chain.
+91 suppliers participated in 2018.
+Elsewhere, in 2018, 32 suppliers of paper, palm oil and soy participated in the first edition of CDP’s Forest Disclosure Project Supply Chain.